 This peak season does get busy in certain areas so you may want to consider booking ahead for your accommodation.

 Follow this link for more detail on the climate in Thailand

 Booking Flights to Thailand

-We flew into Phuket so that we could immediately be by the beach and relax after the long journey, rather than taking on the hectic and slightly crazy Bangkok as our first destination.
+We flew into Phuket with a baby and toddler so that we could immediately be by the beach and relax after the long journey, rather than taking on the hectic and slightly crazy Bangkok as our first destination.
 This involved a quick change in Doha whereas it is possible to fly direct from London to Bangkok, so it is a bit of a trade-off.

 However, it worked out quicker and cheaper than flying to Bangkok and getting an internal flight to Phuket or any of the island airports.